LavanyaThampi/DSAIRPFeb25/session_12.md

-Linear Algebra
+# Linear Algebra
-Key Concepts
+## Key Concepts
-Scalars
+### Scalars
-Vectors
+### Vectors
-Push or force in certain direction
+1. Push or force in certain direction

-Lives in an abstract vector space
+2. Lives in an abstract vector space

-Direction in abstract sense
+3. Direction in abstract sense

-Can be 2D, 3D, ..., ND
+4. Can be 2D, 3D, ..., ND

-Notation basics
+5. Notation basics

-Row vector, column vector
+6. Row vector, column vector

-Basis of vector
+7. Basis of vector
  In terms of fundamental components: linear independance Changing of basis
-Distance of a point from origin
+8. Distance of a point from origin

-Magnitude/norms of vectors
+9. Magnitude/norms of vectors L1 and L2 norm, Lp norm
-L
-1
- and
-L
-2
- norm,
-L
-p
- norm

-Unit vector
+10. Unit vector

-Distance between points
+11. Distance between points
  Euclidean distance
  Manhattan distance
-Dot product of vectors
+12.Dot product of vectors

 ![image](https://github.com/user-attachments/assets/251e1fe9-82bd-4c27-8c35-4f1837ca3939)

 Angle between two vectors
 Concept of orthogonality

-General equation of line/plain
+13. General equation of line/plain
  why weights of general forms normal to the plane Operations on vectors

-Projection of a vector
+14. Projection of a vector

 ![image](https://github.com/user-attachments/assets/608995d3-0957-4a98-850d-13883cd947db)

-Matrices as Transformation on vectors
+15. Matrices as Transformation on vectors

-Matrix multiplication as reversible/irreversible AB!=BA
+16. Matrix multiplication as reversible/irreversible AB!=BA

-Inverse of Matrix
+17. Inverse of Matrix

-Eigen values and eigen vectors
+18. Eigen values and eigen vectors

-Matrix Factorization
+19. Matrix Factorization
  SVD/UV

-Practice Problems on Vectors and Matrices
+# Practice Problems on Vectors and Matrices
 1. Basic Concepts of Scalars and Vectors
 Identify which of the following quantities are scalars and which are vectors: